rktrlng/rt2d/README.md

 RT2D is a RealTime 2D framework, based on somewhat 'modern' OpenGL (2.1+).
 It compiles and runs on Mac, Linux and Windows.

 Compatibility is chosen over features.
 Readability over efficiency.
 Simplicity over speed.
 There's no fancy OpenGL stuff here.
-No batching of sprites, no indexing of vertices.
-Just update and render scenes with entities that contain (colored) sprites, spritesheets, fonts and lines.
+Just update and render scenes with entities that contain (colored) sprites, spritesheets, spritebatches, pixelbuffers, fonts and lines.

 Compiling
 ---------